-If you are having trouble creating or updating your cover letter, drop by the Career Development Center in Malthus Hall and we will be glad to help you!
+If you are having trouble creating or updating your cover letter, drop by the Career Development Hub (Melrose Hall 010) and we will be glad to assist you!

 Always enclose a cover letter with your resume whether it is mailed out generally or in response to a specific opening.